 The present observations found in global and subset datasets of AMPs and ACPs might help to design more potent and stable peptides.
-These statistical and graphical profiles of AMPs and ACPs can impact the decision making while selecting the design parameters for computer-aided design of AMPs and ACPs for instance, preferred length ranges pattern, amino acid compositions among the global and subsets, the correlation pattern as heatmaps, quartile ranges of parameters and the information of which preferred secondary structure types adopted by AMPs and ACPs global and subsets can prove advantageous during tuning the different physicochemical parameters for novel analogs designs.
+These statistical and graphical profiles of AMPs and ACPs can impact the decisionmaking while selecting the design parameters for computer-aided design of AMPs and ACPs for instance, preferred length ranges pattern, amino acid compositions among the global and subsets, the correlation pattern as heatmaps, quartile ranges of parameters and the information of which preferred secondary structure types adopted by AMPs and ACPs global and subsets can prove advantageous during tuning the different physicochemical parameters for novel analogs designs.
 Moreover, the outliers in graphical profiles will help the in detection of anomalies among each parameter.

-Furthermore, the methodology used in this work can be used for the exploratory data analysis of the other peptide datasets such as anti-allergic, anti-hypertensive, anti-diabetic, anti-inflammatory and immunomodulatory peptides etc. Additionally, our future work involves designing novel AMPs or ACPs based on the derived parameters.
+Furthermore, the methodology used in this work can be used for EDA of other peptide datasets such as anti-allergic, anti-hypertensive, anti-diabetic, anti-inflammatory and immunomodulatory peptides, etc. Additionally, our future work includes designing novel AMPs or ACPs based on the derived parameters.